danilo-archive/dontForget/README.md

 # dontForget
 Facial detection and text-to-speech helper for RaspberryPi device.
-For people with memory loss disabilites.
+For people with memory loss disabilities.